sabrishamcar/Data550_finalproject/README.md

 Step 2: Run `make install`, which will run `renv::restore()` to restore the package versions on your computer.

-## Build report using a Docker image
+## Build report using a Docker image on DockerHub
 Step 1: Ensure you are in the working directory where this project lives

-Step 2: If you are on a Windows OS, run `make WIN_final_report/report.html`.
-If you are on an Mac/Linux OS, run `make MAC_final_report/report.html`.
+Step 2: If you are on a Windows OS, run `make WIN_report/report.html`.
+If you are on an Mac/Linux OS, run `make MAC_report/report.html`.
 This may take a few minutes to run.
+The final report will be stored in the directory `report`.

+## Build report using a Docker image locally
+If you would like to build the Docker image locally, please run `make final_project_image`.
+The final report will be stored in the directory `report`.